 Turns out, especially in the case of auxiliary letters, silent letters weren’t always so silent.
 In the case of "knife" and "knight," they have a Germanic origin and the "k" was pronounced.
 But as Middle English evolved, the "k" was dropped, quite simply because it was clunky to say.

 Linguists can also tell you about the Great Vowel Shift.
 Over time, pronunciation changed but spelling didn’t catch up.

 Silent dummy letters often signal word origins and cultural influences.
 Ned Halley, in his book Dictionary of Modern English Grammar, wrote:

 As the influence of the Classical world was revived in the 15th century, scholars of English desired to remind their readers that most of the words in the language originated in Latin and Greek.

 To show off their knowledge that ‘doubt’, then spelled 'dout' because it came into medieval English via French doute, derived originally from Latin dubitare they added the b — and it stuck.

-So people in positions of power (read: printing presses) used their position to add in extra letters to words just because they could.
-In a time when the language was far from standardized, this was a fairly easy feat to accomplish.
+So, those in positions of power (read: printing presses) added in extra letters to words just because they could.
+In a time when language was far from standardized, this was a fairly easy feat to accomplish.